-- teaching physician or jointly with a resident in a service meeting the requirements set forth for teaching physician billing. - Teaching Physician A teaching physician is an individual who, while functioning under the authority and responsibility of a residence program director, involves residents and/or medical students in the care of his or her patients or supervises residents in caring for patients.
+Teaching Physician - A teaching physician is an individual who, while functioning under the authority and responsibility of a residence program director, involves residents and/or medical students in the care of his or her patients or supervises residents in caring for patients.

 Services provided by residents under the direct supervision of a teaching physician are billable to Medicaid.
 For Medicaid professional component billing purposes, direct supervision means that the teaching physician is accessible, as defined in Subsection I, when the services being billed are provided by the resident.
-The teaching physician is responsible for all services rendered, fees charged, and reimbursements received.
-The services must be documented, as defined in Subsection II, in the patient's medical record.
+The teaching physician is responsible for all services rendered, fees charged, and services reimbursements received.
+The must documented, as defined in Subsection II, in the patient's medical record.
 The supervising physician must sign the patient's medical record indicating that he or she accepts responsibility for the services rendered.